 There are few people who would agree that the happiest person in the world is the person who has the most money.
 And yet, this does not stop many people from envying this person, or envying rich people in general.
 This envy has become much more prevalent today due to the fact that many people are able to see the possessions and luxurious lifestyles of the wealthy, something that didn’t happen in the past.
 This misleading trend has also been encouraged by economists because of their constant emphasis on monetary figures like a country’s GDP or its per-capita GDP, along with the extremely simplistic assumption that a higher per-capita GDP, or average national income, must necessarily mean that the inhabitants are happier than those who live in materially poorer countries.
 But as many studies have shown, there is no such direct or intimate link between how much money and material possessions a person has and how happy one is.
 In fact, many people who make a lot of money lead highly stressful lives which are dominated by work and its incessant demands and concerns.

 Let us return to the fact that early psychologists relied on introspection as a legitimate method of acquiring information about the world, specifically about our mental or emotional states.
 If one examines an introductory economics textbook, one will see that economists have continued to use this unreliable method in formulating their theories and concepts, such as in their development of the Law of Diminishing Marginal Utility.
 Economists also make frequent use of thought experiments, which are commonly employed by philosophers to explain or illustrate things like ethical issues and other philosophical niceties.
 Thought experiments can be useful, since even physicists have used them on occasion.
 For example, Albert Einstein performed a number of thought experiments while developing his Theory of Relativity.
 But physicists always make sure to test the conclusions that are derived from these thought experiments or the theories that are based on them, an important step that economists conspicuously neglect to perform.
 In addition, many of the thought experiments conducted by economists involve unrealistic assumptions like perfect competition, perfect labour mobility, or perfect knowledge on the part of all the participants.
-Because economists neglect to verify that the conclusions derived from their thought experiments do in fact accord with reality, they are merely engaging in the futile intellectual activity of creating logically-consistent and mathematically-complex theories that have little or nothing to do with the way humans actually behave in the real world.
+Because economists neglect to verify that the conclusions derived from their thought experiments do in fact accord with reality, they are merely engaging in the futile intellectual activity of creating logically-consistent and mathematically-complex theories that have little or nothing to do with the way that humans actually behave in the real world.
 For economists, mere seeming is sufficient, it seems, to ensure the truth.
 In other words, according to economists, if an economic law, concept, or theory seems true in thought, then it must also be true in fact or reality.
 In making this unwarranted, highly unscientific, intellectually sloppy, non-rigorous, and dangerous assumption, they have forgotten just how easily our thoughts and beliefs can lead us fallible human beings astray.

 A good example of what I am talking about is their development of the concept of marginal utility, which is the basis of the demand curve, which in turn is a cornerstone of modern economics.
 The development of marginal utility, along with the many concepts that are based on it, such as opportunity cost, consumer surplus, indifference curves, and the marginal rate of substitution, is nothing more than a series of plausible suppositions that are derived, in a logical sequence, from this original concept.
 Such a methodology may satisfy the less-than-rigorous requirements of philosophy, but it most certainly does not satisfy the more rigorous requirements of science.
 A series of plausible but untested suppositions is hardly a sound basis on which to found a science, and certainly not one that has had as significant and frequently harmful real-world consequences as economics.